apple/foundationdb/design/backup_v2_partitioned_logs.md

 2. All backup workers monitor the key `\xff\x02/backupStarted`, see the change, and start logging mutations.
 3. After all backup workers have started, the `fdbbackup` tool initiates the backup of all or specified key ranges by issuing a transaction `Ts`.

 Compared to the old backup system, the above step 1 and 2 are new and is only triggered if client requests for a new type of backup.
 The purpose is to allow backup workers to function as no-op if there are no ongoing backups.
 However, the backup workers should still continuously pop their corresponding tags, otherwise mutations will be kept in the TLog.
-In order to know the version to pop, backup workers can obtain the read version from any proxy.
+In order to know the version to pop, backup workers can obtain the read version from any GRV proxy.
 Because the read version must be a committed version, so popping to this version is safe.

 **Backup Submission Protocol**
 Protocol for `submitBackup()` to ensure that all backup workers of the current epoch have started logging mutations: